olista94/serge/README.md

-Clone or download this project into any local folder and use it to bootstrap your first continuous localization project with Serge and Pootle:
+Clone or download this project into any local folder (the normal installation is in `/var`)and use it to bootstrap your first continuous localization project with Serge and Pootle:

 ```
 git clone https://github.com/olista94/serge.git